Auckland New Zealand

 - Sail an America’s Cup yacht on the harbor

-- Catch a ferry to a nature-filled island like Rangitoto or Tiritiri Matangi, or to charming neighborhoods like Devonport
+- Catch a ferry to a nature-filled island-like Rangitoto or Tiritiri Matangi or charming neighborhoods like Devonport

 - Cruise over to Waiheke Island for wine tasting and local charm